StanfordASL/soft-robot-control/README.md

 Some more info on these instructions are given [here](https://github.com/SofaDefrost/plugin.SofaPython3/issues/137#issuecomment-571128647) and [here](https://www.sofa-framework.org/community/forum/topic/using-softrobots-sofapython3/).

 -----
 ##### Installation of ROS2

 SofaPython3 requires Python 3.8, hence the instructions for ROS2 compatible with python3.8 (which is default for ubuntu 20.04) is provided.

 Download the Debian binaries for [ROS2 Foxy Fitzroy](https://index.ros.org/doc/ros2/Installation/Foxy/) on ubuntu.
 Follow the steps provided in the link to complete the setup of ROS2.
 Follow steps below for further installation instructions.

 ROS2 recommends the usage of colcon for building packages:

 ```
 sudo apt install python3-colcon-common-extensions
+pip install -U git+https://github.com/colcon/colcon-common-extensions.git
 ```

 Lark parser is required for ROS2